Plasma cutting tips and tricks

 Plasma arc cutting is a process where an open arc can be constricted by passing through a small nozzle from the electrode to the workpiece.
 Although the technology may seem complicated, the process itself is very easy to learn and perform.

 The plasma process can be used on any type of electricity-conducting metal and a variety of material sizes — cutting anything from thin-gauge aluminum to stainless and carbon steel up to several inches, depending upon the power of the cutting machine.

 The process also provides many benefits compared to oxy-fuel cutting.
-Plasma cuts faster, a pre-heat cycle is not required, the width of the cut produced is smaller and there is a smaller heat-affected zone, which prevents the surrounding areas from warping.
+Plasma cuts faster, does not require a pre-heat cycle, and produces a cut with a smaller width and heat-affected zone, which prevents the surrounding areas from warping.

 Keeping a few tips and best practices in mind when choosing and using a plasma cutter can help you improve results.

 Tip 1: Choose the right plasma cutter

 Some of the key factors to keep in mind when selecting a plasma cutter are output power, cutting speed, input power, duty cycle, and weight and size.
 Think about the jobs you will do most often when selecting your machine.